 If status code recall is needed, briefly remove then reconnect one main limit wire to display last stored status code.
-After one status code recall is completed component test will occur.
+Repeat remove-and-reconnect 4 more times for previous 4 status codes, after which the 5 codes repeat.
+Status code 11 will display when less than 4 previous status codes exist.

-STATUS LED CODE
+LED CODE STATUS

 CONTINUOUS OFF - Check for 115VAC at L1 & L2, & 24VAC at SEC-1 & SEC-2.

-CONTINUOUS ON - Control has 24VAC power.

-RAPID FLASHING - Line voltage (115VAC) polarity reversed.
+Control has 24VAC power.
+Line voltage (115VAC) polarity reversed.
 If twinned, refer to twinning kit instructions.

-EACH OF THE FOLLOWING STATUS CODES IS A TWO DIGIT NUMBER WITH THE FIRST DIGIT DETERMINED BY THE NUMBER OF SHORT FLASHES AND THE SECOND DIGIT BY THE NUMBER OF LONG FLASHES.
+EACH OF THE FOLLOWING STATUS CODES IS A TWO DIGIT NUMBER WITH THE FIRST DIGIT DETERMINED

+- BY THE NUMBER OF SHORT FLASHES AND THE SECOND DIGIT BY THE NUMBER OF LONG FLASHES.

-- 11 NO PREVIOUS CODE Stored status codes are erased automatically after 72 hours. - 12 BLOWER ON AFTER POWER UP (115VAC or 24VAC) Blower runs for 90 seconds, if unit is powered up during a call for heat (R-W closed) or R-W opens during blower on-delay. - 13 LIMIT CIRCUIT LOCKOUT Lockout occurs if a limit or flame rollout switch is open longer than 3 minutes. - Control will auto reset after three hours. - Refer to #33 - 14 IGNITION LOCKOUT Control will auto-reset after three hours.
+11 NO PREVIOUS CODE Stored status codes are erased automatically after 72 hours.
+On RED LED boards stored status codes can also be erased when power (115VAC or 24VAC) to control is interrupted. - 12 BLOWER ON AFTER POWER UP (115VAC or 24VAC) Blower runs for the selected blower off-delay time, if unit is powered up during a call for heat (R-W/W1 closed) or (R-W/W1) opens during blower on-delay. - 13 LIMIT CIRCUIT LOCKOUT Lockout occurs if a limit or flame rollout switch is open longer than 3 minutes. - Control will auto reset after three hours.
+Refer to #33

+14 IGNITION LOCKOUT Control will auto-reset after three hours.
 Refer to #34. - 21 GAS HEATING LOCKOUT Control will NOT auto reset.
-Check for: - Mis-wired gas valve - Defective control (valve relay) - 22 ABNORMAL FLAME-PROVING SIGNAL Flame is proved while gas valve is de-energized.
-Inducer will run until fault is cleared.
-Check for: - Leaky gas valve - Stuck-open gas valve - 23 PRESSURE SWITCH DID NOT OPEN Check for: -Obstructed pressure tubing - Pressure switch stuck closed - 24 SECONDARY VOLTAGE FUSE IS OPEN Check for: Short circuit in secondary voltage (24VAC) wiring. - 31 PRESSURE SWITCH DID NOT CLOSE OR REOPENED If LPS open longer than five minutes, inducer shuts off for 15 minutes before retry.
-If HPS remains open for one minute after gas valve closes (after three succesive trials), then furnace control will lockout for 3 hours before retry.
-Check for: - Excessive wind - Restricted vent Defective inducer motor - Low inlet gas pressure (if LGPS used) - Defective pressure switch - Low inducer voltage (115VAC) - Inadequate combustion air supply - Proper vent sizing - Disconnected or obstructed pressure tubing - Condensate drainage restricted or blocked
+Check for: - Mis-wired gas valve Defective control (valve relay) - 22 ABNORMAL FLAME-PROVING SIGNAL Flame is proved while gas valve is de-energized.